peggy1502/Amazing-Resources/README.md

 - Function calling (https://platform.openai.com/docs/guides/function-calling)
 - > How to use functions with a knowledge base - to summarize arXiv articles (https://cookbook.openai.com/examples/how_to_call_functions_for_knowledge_retrieval)
 - Fine-tuning examples (Style and tone, Structured output, Tool calling, Function calling) (https://platform.openai.com/docs/guides/fine-tuning/fine-tuning-examples)
+- LLM Twin Course: Building Your Production-Ready AI Replica (https://github.com/decodingml/llm-twin-course)  (https://medium.com/decodingml/an-end-to-end-framework-for-production-ready-llm-systems-by-building-your-llm-twin-2cc6bb01141f)
+  - Crawl data from Medium, Substack, Linkedin, GitHub
+  - Clean, normalize and load the data to MongoDB
+  - Send database changes to a RabbitMQ queue, and consume through a Bytewax streaming pipeline
+  - Clean, chunk, embed and load into Qdrant vector DB (refactor the cleaning, chunking, and embedding logic using Superlinked, load and index the vectors to Redis vector search)
+  - Fine-tune an LLM using QLoRA, using Comet ML experiment tracker
+  - Deploy as a REST API, query with advanced RAG
-- From Posts to Reports: Leveraging LLMs for Social Media Data Mining - How to instruct LLMs to filter restaurant posts and extract critical insights for business growth (https://medium.com/decodingml/from-posts-to-reports-leveraging-llms-for-social-media-data-mining-6ebe0e2cdeb1)  (https://github.com/decodingml/articles-code/tree/main/articles/generative_ai/data_extraction_from_social_media_posts_using_llms)
+- From Posts to Reports: Leveraging LLMs for Social Media Data Mining - How to instruct LLMs to filter restaurant posts and extract giveaways, events, deals and discounts (https://medium.com/decodingml/from-posts-to-reports-leveraging-llms-for-social-media-data-mining-6ebe0e2cdeb1)  (https://github.com/decodingml/articles-code/tree/main/articles/generative_ai/data_extraction_from_social_media_posts_using_llms)

 #### MLOps
 - The Full Stack 7-Steps MLOps Framework (https://github.com/iusztinpaul/energy-forecasting)